cadavidf/sonic-ai/BUILD-MAC.md

 ## 2. Preparing the Build

-Once we have installed all the dependencies, we're almost ready to build Sonic Pi.
-However, we must first grab a copy of Sonic Pi's source code.
+Once we have installed all the dependencies, we're almost ready to build Sonic Ai.
+However, we must first grab a copy of Sonic Ai's source code.

 The easiest way of getting this is likely to be cloning from GitHub into a folder on your hard drive such as `~/Development/sonic-pi`: